Supporting Nutritional Wellness While Using GLP-1 Medications: Essential Vitamin Considerations

 Fat-Soluble Vitamins

 Vitamins A, D, E, and K require adequate fat intake for proper absorption.
 Changes in eating patterns and fat consumption may affect the absorption of these essential nutrients.
-Vitamin D, in particular, supports bone health and immune function and may need special attention.
+Vitamin D, in particular, supports bone health and immune function source and may need special attention.
+Our Vitamin D3 5000 IU supplement provides an optimal dose for maintaining healthy levels.

 Essential Minerals